Teeth Whitening in Hastings & Doniphan, NE

 Investing in a New Smile

 Regaining a renewed, beautiful smile is well worth the costs and our dental professionals will assure you receive the results you desire.
 The prices of whitening treatments vary, but generally, they may range anywhere from $400 and up, however, dental insurance typically does not cover it.
-You can ask Dr. Bauer or Dr. Svoboda at your next visit to see what your personal cosmetic whitening plan will cost.
+You can ask our team during your next visit to see what your personal cosmetic whitening plan will cost.

 Teeth Whitening Care & Tips